lynnpepin/apocalypsesirens_full/README.md

 - Run **script_2.py** inside the **bossfights_newsize.xcf**

 I didn't really check, though.
-It's been five years.
+It's been five years, and I decided I'm not cleaning this up for presentation.
+This is a dump of all the files.
 Good luck!